-A full reconstruction of the two qubit density matrix allows calculating the purity $\EuScript{P}= \text{tr} (\rho^2)$ as well as the negativity $\EuScript{N}$ of the quantum state as basis-independent measures \cite{Negativity2002}.
-Here, the purity of a state is a measure for the degree of residual entanglement between the qubits' internal atomic state and their external motional state.
+A complete reconstruction of the two-qubit density matrix allows us to calculate the purity $\EuScript{P}= \text{tr} (\rho^2)$ as well as the negativity $\EuScript{N}$ of the quantum state as basis-independent measures \cite{Negativity2002}.
+Here, the purity of a state is a measure of the degree of residual entanglement between the qubits' internal atomic states and their external motional state.
 For qubit and motional states that are perfectly disentangled at the gate time as desired, the purity of the state is unity, while deviations from unity are attributed to residual entanglement with phonons.
-For a maximally entangled state (such as a Bell state $|\Phi^+ \rangle= (|00 \rangle + |11 \rangle)/\sqrt{2}$ and $|\Psi^+ \rangle= (|01 \rangle + |10\rangle)/\sqrt{2}$) the negativity is 0.5.
-The evolution of negativity from zero (the unentangled 2-qubit state) towards the value of 0.5 (that indicates a maximally entangled state) reaching the experimental maximum of $0.48^{+2}_{-6}$, is shown in Fig. \ref{fig:NegPurityEvolution}.
+For a maximally entangled state [such as a Bell state $|\Phi^+ \rangle= (|00 \rangle + |11 \rangle)/\sqrt{2}$ and $|\Psi^+ \rangle= (|01 \rangle + |10\rangle)/\sqrt{2}$], the negativity is 0.5.
+The evolution of negativity from zero (the unentangled two-qubit state) towards the value of 0.5 (which indicates a maximally entangled state) reaching the experimental maximum of $0.48^{+2}_{-6}$ is shown in Fig. \ref{fig:NegPurityEvolution}.

 The statistical error of the negativity is calculated as the Gaussian standard deviation of a set of numerically sampled density matrices.
-Here, we assume that the entries of the reconstructed density matrix are the mean value of a normal distribution having the width of the standard deviation assigned during the reconstruction (appendix \ref{secA5}).
-Due to this reconstruction, the error interval might exceed physical limits.
+Here, we assume that the entries in the reconstructed density matrix are the mean value of a normal distribution that has the width of the standard deviation assigned during reconstruction (Appendix \ref{secA5}).
+Because of this reconstruction, the error interval might exceed physical limits.
 In this case, we truncate the statistical error bars of physical quantities.
 Similarly, we truncate the error interval of fidelity and purity values based on Gaussian propagation of normal distributions.